Research Agenda

 Fahey, J.J.
 (2022).
 Journal of Experimental Political Science

-↓ Building Populist Discourse: An Examination of Populist Communication in American Presidential Elections, 1896-2016
+Building Populist Discourse: An Analysis of Populist Communication

-Abstract: This paper examined the history of the use of populist frames in American presidential campaign discourse in order to answer a set of interrelated questions about how populist discourse is constructed and employed.
-Using a novel database of presidential campaign speeches (n=189) from 63 major candidates from 1896-2016, I coded these speeches for presence or absence of a set of eleven populist frames.
+Abstract This article examined the history of the use of populist frames in American presidential campaign discourse in order to answer a set of interrelated questions about how populist discourse is constructed and employed.
+Using a novel database of presidential campaign speeches (n = 189) from 63 major candidates from 1896 to 2016, I coded these speeches for presence or absence of a set of 11 populist frames.
 Mokken scale analysis was conducted to determine if populist discourse is “built” in a logical way by political candidates.
 Regression analysis was conducted to measure if outsider candidates were more likely to employ populist framing.
-Eight of the eleven frames comprise a stable Mokken scale that measures populist discourse.
+Eight of the 11 frames comprise a stable Mokken scale that measures populist discourse.
 Results show that anti-bureaucratic and nativist frames do not load onto the same factor as other populist frames, suggesting that they may be measuring a separate concept.
-Candidates are more likely to use generic, less-threatening aspects of the populist frame than they are to use illiberal, “risky” frames.
-Less-experienced and third-party candidates are also more likely to use populist discourse.
-Populism is therefore best understood as a flexible but coherent set of discursive frames present across modern campaign history, and are most commonly utilized by outsider candidates.
+Candidates are more likely to use generic, less threatening aspects of the populist frame than they are to use illiberal, “risky” frames.
+Less experienced and third-party candidates are also more likely to use populist discourse.
+Populism is a flexible but coherent set of discursive frames present across modern campaign history.
+Populist framings are most commonly utilized by outsider candidates.'

 Selected ongoing Research